 React Native Geolocation

-The Geolocation API is used to get the geographical position (latitude and longitude) of a user.
-It extends the Geolocation web spec.
-This API is available through the navigator.geolocation globally so that we do not need to import it.
+The Geolocation API is used to get the geographical position (latitude and longitude) of a place.
+It extends the Geolocation web specification.
+This API is available through the navigator.geolocation globally, so that we do not need to import it.

 In Android, Geolocation API uses android.location API.
 However, this API is not recommended by Google because it is less accurate, and slower than the recommended Google Location Services API.
 To use the Google Location Services API in React Native, use the react-native-geolocation-service module.

 In this section, we discuss the project which is created using react-native init or with expo init or Create React Native App.

 For iOS platform we include the NSLocationWhenInUseUsageDescription key in Info.plist to enable geolocation.
 Geolocation is by default enabled when a project is created with react-native init.